cfpb/consumerfinance.gov/docs/testing.md

 Below are some suggested standards for Cucumber Feature files:

-<sup>*Table Copied from https://saucelabs.com/blog/write-great-cucumber-tests by Greg Sypolt, with moderate modifications*</sup>
+*Table copied from https://saucelabs.com/blog/write-great-cucumber-tests by Greg Sypolt, with moderate modifications*
 <table>
    <tbody>
       <tr>